 It is recommended that you keep a list of "someday" books to be used in your classroom in the future, as you listen to others' book talks.
-The instructor will check your "someday" book list once.
+The instructor will check your "someday" book list once, looking for a way you have personally evaluated the books you have heard reviewed.